California’s Groundwater Conditions, Semi-Annual Update: October 2023

 New Well Owner Guide Available!

-The new guide provides well owners important information on how to maintain their well, along with a general overview of well owner responsibilities, including the need to control and prevent potential contamination of our groundwater.
-The guide was produced by Napa County to help all of us protect our groundwater resources and our health.Learn More
+The new guide provides well owners important information on how to maintain their well, general well owner responsibilities, and how to prevent groundwater contamination.Keep reading >>

 Napa Sanitation District releases a video about their Recycled Water Expansion Projects!

 The video informs the community about these forward-thinking projects and celebrates the partners and funders who made these resource recovery projects possible.
 The projects featured in the video include upgrades to the NSD treatment plant, construction of the 5-mile Milliken-Sarco-Tulocay (MST) Recycled Water Pipeline, and the construction of the 9-mile Los Carneros Water District Recycled Pipeline.Keep reading >>

 Sign up now!